HUBZONE CERTIFICATION

 Joint ventures offer small businesses a valuable avenue for collaboration and access to larger federal contracting opportunities while retaining their HUBZone status.
 Furthermore, if other joint venture partners hold SBA certifications, such as Veteran-Owned Small Business (VOSB) or Women-Owned Small Business (WOSB), additional benefits and advantages may be realized.
 These additional certifications can enhance the joint venture’s eligibility for a broader range of set-aside contracts, providing even greater opportunities for growth and success.

-Yes, if a business’s HUBZone certification is denied or revoked, it can reapply.
+Yes, if a business’s certification is denied or revoked, it can reapply.
 The business must address the reasons for denial or revocation and demonstrate compliance with HUBZone requirements.
 In addition, there is currently a 90-day waiting period before a business can reapply after being denied.

 error: Content is protected !!